Latest News

 in the Estes Valley

-Sponsors are individuals, organizations, and businesses that believe a free and independent local media is a public good which should be supported.
+Sponsors are individuals, organizations, and businesses that believe a free and independent local media is a public good that should be supported.

-While the news should be free for everyone to read, journalism is not cheap.
-The operation of a newsroom takes money and journalists are professionals who should be paid a living wage for their work.
+And while the news should be accessible to everyone for free, the operation of a newsroom requires funding.
+Journalists are professionals who deserve to be paid a living wage for their work.

-The old model of the media owned by an individual publisher or a corporation has come into question as so many newspapers have shuttered and as communities across the country have become news deserts with either no local paper or with a publication that is a ghost of its former self.
+The old model of media ownership by an individual publisher or corporation has come into question, as many newspapers have shuttered and communities across the country have become news deserts, either with no local paper or with a publication that is a shadow of its former self.

-Through their financial support, sponsors can underwrite news coverage of school news, the arts, the environment and area wild life, nonprofits, minority and special needs communities, health care, mental health, and substance use treatment.
-Please contact us to talk about a sponsorships, news@estesvalleyvoice.com.
+Through your financial support, subscribers, super-subscribers, advertisers, and sponsors underwrite news coverage of local news, the arts, the environment, wildlife, nonprofits, minority and special needs communities, healthcare, mental health, and both our English and Spanish language podcasts.
+Please contact us to talk about a sponsorship, news@estesvalleyvoice.com.

 Support Local Journalism